c0c0n3/spring-doh/README.md

 -------------
 Featuring:

 1. *Tripsters*.
-Standalone POJO's to encode the core functionality *without* dependencies on Spring.
+Standalone POJO's to encode the core functionality *without* any dependencies on Spring.
 A tripster goes on a trip away from home and then comes back; each app will have a bunch of these happy dudes along with a tripster spotter who can show you a tripster's trip.
 Find the code in `app.core`.
 2. *Bare Bones App*.
 Simple CLI app to let you play with tripsters; it has no dependency on Spring.
 Look for it in `app.run`.
 3. *Spring CLI App*.
-Same as the bare bones app, but hosts beanified POJO's (`app.beans`) sprinkled with a few aspects (`app.aspects`) and configuration (`app.config`) in a CLI Spring container.
-Configuration is quite saucy with Java-only config, hierarchies and priorities.
+Same as the bare bones app, but hosts beanified POJO's (see `app.beans` and `app.config.Wiring`) sprinkled with a few aspects (`app.aspects`) and configuration (`app.config`) in a CLI Spring container.
+Configuration is quite saucy with Java-based config, hierarchies and priorities.
 So bake in the container until crispy; take out of the oven and eat in `app.run`.
 4. *Spring Boot Web App*.
 Uses Spring MVC & REST controllers to make the core functionality available through an embedded [Undertow][undertow] Web server, courtesy of Spring Booty auto-configuration.
 Available in `app.run`.